Leon Panetta 2014 Lecture Series Focused on ‘Learning the Lessons of History: Is the Past Prologue to the Future?’

 “[The lecture series] enriches all of our lives and sets the stage for generations to come to be engaged in public policy locally and beyond.”

-A limited number of standby tickets for individual dates are available for the Leon Panetta 2014 Lecture Series.
-This year’s focus is on the 100th anniversary of World War I and asks the question “Learning the Lessons of History: Is the Past Prologue to the Future?”
+Now having concluded its seventeenth season, the 2014 Leon Panetta Lecture Series took its inspiration from the 100th anniversary of World War I and asked the question “Learning the Lessons of History: Is the Past Prologue to the Future?”
 In the century that has passed since “the war to end all wars,” what has our nation learned about war and peace; the role of government; the balance between security and freedom; and how presidents make decisions?

-Speakers appear before a live theater as well as television audiences.
-During the afternoon of each lecture, the speakers meet with students from the Central Coast and Northern California high schools, colleges and military installations.
-Dates and speakers for 2014 are listed below.
+As in past years, speakers appeared before a live theater as well as television audiences.
+During the afternoon of each lecture, the speakers met with students from the Central Coast and Northern California high schools, colleges and military installations.
+Dates and speakers for spring 2014 are listed below.

-To see a list of past speakers, click here.
+To see a list of all past Leon Panetta Lecture Series speakers, click here.

-Speakers and dates for the series are as follows:
+Speakers and dates for the series were as follows:

 March 10: War and Peace — 100 Years Since World War I